thanos/couchbase_ex/README.md

 ### Environment Variables

-You can configure the client using environment variables:
+You can configure the client using environment variables.
+The client supports both direct environment variables and `.env` files using the `dotenvy` library.

+#### Direct Environment Variables

 ```bash
 export COUCHBASE_HOST="couchbase://localhost"